‘THE MASSACRE OF ST. BARTHOLOMEW’S EVE’

 Being a Christian myself, I found it interesting how the French Catholics took a hostile view towards the Protestants who were starting to grow at the time in France’s history in 1572.
 ‘The Massacre’ itself takes place on the 23rd of August 1572 and it lasted for several weeks according to the Doctor.

 Saying this, I did find this story rather serious and grim throughout.
 I was gripped into the story, but most of it was people talking to each other and not enough action happening.
 The historical detail must be accurate, but I had a sense this was being more of a period drama instead of an adventure.

-But the selling point of ‘The Massacre’ has to be that William Hartnell gets to play two roles in this story.
-Not only does he play the Doctor but as the Abbot of Amboise.
-This is an unusual story of doubles though, since William Hartnell becomes absent for most of the second episode of the story.
+But the selling point of ‘The Massacre’ has to be that William Hartnell gets to play two roles in the story.
+Not only does he play the Doctor but also the Abbot of Amboise.
+This is an unusual story of doubles though, since William Hartnell becomes absent for most of the second episode of this story.